pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

     The transformer architecture was introduced in the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) by Vaswani, et al. from 2017.

-    It was a breakthrough in the field of natural language processing, as it outperformed previous state-of-the-art models on a wide range of tasks, including machine translation, text summarization, and question answering.
+    It was a breakthrough in the field of natural language processing, as it outperformed previous state-of-the-art models on a wide range of tasks, including machine translation, text summarization, and question answering[^4]:

     This figure is taken from Google's [blog post](https://blog.research.google/2017/08/transformer-novel-neural-network.html), accompanying the original paper: